cloudfoundry-attic/cf-abacus/doc/monitor.md

  npm start
  ```

-Monitoring Abacus
----

-### Local installation

 Run the dashboard using Jetty
  ```bash
  cd ~/workspace/Hystrix/hystrix-dashboard
  ../gradlew jettyRun
  ```

-Gradle build will hang at 75% with the URL needed to access the dashboard: `Running at http://localhost:7979/hystrix-dashboard`
+Gradle build will hang at 75% with the URL needed to access the dashboard: `Running at http://localhost:7979/hystrix-dashboard`.
 Access the dashboard URL from the last step: `http://localhost:7979/hystrix-dashboard`

 Add hystrix streams from Abacus applications:
 * Enter hystrix or turbine stream URL for an application.
-For example, the usage collector application running at local machine would have hystrix stream reachable at `http://localhost:9080/hystrix.stream` and would have turbine stream reachable at `http://localhost:7980/turbine-web/turbine.stream?cluster=ABACUS-USAGE-COLLECTOR`
+The turbine streams are reachable at `localhost:7980`.
+For example: `http://localhost:7980/turbine-web/turbine.stream?cluster=ABACUS-USAGE-COLLECTOR`
 * Enter a title for an application
 * Uncheck *Monitor Thread Pools*
 * Click *Add Stream*